alexji/alexji.github.io/research_interests.md

 Their relics in the Milky Way today may provide some of the most crucial information on "small-scale tensions" with the standard Cold Dark Matter model, e.g. their overall abundance and density profiles.
 This basic theme pervades much of my work on ultra-faint dwarf galaxies.

-More recently, the discovery of stellar streams opens new ways to understand the nature of dark matter, even dark matter halos too small to ever form stars ("dark subhalos").
+The discovery of stellar streams opens new ways to understand the nature of dark matter, even dark matter halos too small to ever form stars ("dark subhalos").
 With the [S5 Survey](https://s5collab.github.io/) we are obtaining observations of both [streams](https://arxiv.org/abs/2006.10763) and [disrupting dwarf galaxies](https://arxiv.org/abs/2008.07568) whose properties are sensitive to the presence of dark subhalos and the density profile of dark matter halos.